 - Reviewing dossier completeness and accuracy

 Companies must register chemicals over one metric ton yearly, per substance, based on who makes it.
 Not following the rules can lead to products being banned in the EU.
 REACH checks for substances on Annex XVII and the Candidate List of SVHCs.
+The upcoming changes will also implement stricter EU-wide enforcement and harmonized penalties to ensure consistent application.

 Authorization and Restriction of Chemicals